dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 This is because in those algorithms, most simulations with parameters sampled directly from the prior distribution are significantly different from the data.
 They therefore require a large training set to select the most relevant parameter regions.
 By comparison, ABC-SMC-RF iteratively updates the parameter distributions, therefore more of the simulations are relevant to the data.
+Another practical advantage is that the random forest in each iteration can be trained on smaller training sets, therefore reducing computational runtime and storage requirement.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">